 In 1996 her family returned to Kentucky.
 Ember has fond memories of wandering through the green hills with her dog, exploring forests, and wading through creeks.
 These carefree years instilled a special love in her heart for the outdoors, especially for water and trees, which you can see in much of her artwork today.

 During high school, Ember discovered a talent for drawing portraits.
 She enjoyed capturing the emotion of an individual's eyes.
 Several of her pencil drawings won first place at local art competitions in the town she lived.

 After school, Ember joined the United States Army as a Combat Medic.
 It wasn't until a 08'-09' deployment in Iraq that her love of art began to resurface.
-It took several more years before she realized that artwork was more than just a hobby, it was a calling.
+It took several more years before she realized that artwork was more than just a hobby, but a life pursuit.

 In 2012 Ember attended her first painting class and by 2013 she had completed her first commission.

 Ember was medically retired from the military in 2014.
-Now a busy mom of two children, she continues to paint out of her home studio in Lexington, Ky.
+Now, a busy mom of two children, she continues to paints out of her home studio in Lexington, Ky.